Key Stage 2 | Subject: History, English (spoken language) | Topic: Victorians, Stuarts | Session Type: Route-based

 • Explore the changing role of the monarchy in terms of the balance of power with Parliament.

-• Explore the significance of KP through the ages.
+• Explore the significance of Kensington Palace through the ages.

 • See Kensington Palace as a royal residence, designed to impress and entice.